z-lu2017/heavy-hitter-detection/SIGCOMM_2017/exercises/hula/README.md

    ToR, queue length field will be the maximum observed queue length.
   - At destination ToR,
     1. find the queue length of current best path from the source ToR
-    1. if the new path is better, update the queue length and best path and return hula packet to the source path.
-This is done by setting the direction field in the hula header and returning the packet to the ingress port.
+    2. if the new path is better, update the queue length and best path and return the HULA packet to the source path.
+This is done by setting the direction field in the HULA header and returning the packet to the ingress port.
-    1. if the packet came from the current best path, just update the value.
+    3. if the packet came from the current best path, just update the value.
      This is to know if the best path got worse and allows other paths to replace it later.
      It is inefficient to save the whole path and compare it in the data plane.
-     Instead, we keep a 32 bit digest of path in the hula header.
+     Instead, we keep a 32 bit digest of path in the HULA header.
 Each destination ToR, only saves and compares the digest of the best path along with its queue length.
-     The `hula.digest` field is set by source ToR upon creating the hula packet and does not change along the path.
+     The `hula.digest` field is set by source ToR upon creating the HULA packet and does not change along the path.
 - In the reverse path:
-  - Each hop will update the "routing next hop" to the destination ToR based on the port it received hula packet on (as it was the best path).
+  - Each hop will update the "routing next hop" to the destination ToR based on the port it received the HULA packet on (as it was the best path).
 Then it forwards the packet to next hop in reverse path based on source routing.
   - Source ToR also drops the packet.
 - Now for each data packet,
-  - Each hop, hashes the flow header fields and looks into a "flow table".
+  - Each hop hashes the flow header fields and looks into a "flow table".
   - If it doesn't find the next hop for the flow, looks for "routing next hop" to find the next hop for destination ToR.
 We assume each ToR serves a /24 IP address.
-    The switch also updates "flow table". "flow table" prevents changing the path for a flow in order to avoid packet re-ordering and path oscilation during updating next hops.
+    The switch also updates the "flow table". "flow table" prevents the path for a flow from changing in order to avoid packet re-ordering and path oscilation during updating next hops.
-  - otherwise just use the next hop.
+  - Otherwise, each hop just use the next hop.

 Your switch will have multiple tables, which the control plane will populate with static rules.
 We have already defined